slack-scala-client/slack-scala-client/README.md

 A full list of events can be found in [Events.scala](models/src/main/scala/slack/models/Events.scala).
 One thing to note is the two above functions return an `ActorRef` which is a handle to the underlying actor running the above handler function.
 This can be used to terminate the handler by terminating the actor: ```system.stop(handler)```, or unregistering it as a listener: ```client.removeEventListener(handler)```

-A Pekka actor can be manually registered as an event listener and all events will be sent to that actor:
+A Pekko actor can be manually registered as an event listener and all events will be sent to that actor:

 ```scala
 val actor = system.actorOf(Props[SlackEventHandler])